John Bell Hood: Legacy

 In the 1993 film Gettysburg (the adaptation of Michael Shaara's novel The Killer Angels), and Gods and Generals, adapted from the book by Jeff Shaara, Hood was portrayed by Patrick Gorman.
-At the time Gorman played Hood in Gods and Generals he would have been almost 40 years older than the age Hood would have been during the events portrayed.
+At the time Gorman played Hood in Gods and Generals he would have been more than 25 years older than the age Hood would have been during the events portrayed.
 Gorman appeared as an older man with graying hair while the real Hood was known for having blonde hair and a youthful appearance.

 In the 2009 film In the Electric Mist Hood was portrayed by Levon Helm.